e100/makerplane-configs/fixids.md

 ### TSBTN14
 TSBTN14 is used by buttons/units.yaml

+### TSBTN15
+TSBTN15 is used by buttons/leader.yaml
+It is only used as an indicator

 ## Physical Buttons
 ### BTN1 of ENC1
 BTN1 resets BARO to 29.92, currently do not have a function it implement this